-The Golden Rule: Never Burn Bridges
+The Golden Rule for Business: Never Burn Bridges

 Once upon a time, in a former life of mine, I made my living as a full-time musician.
 I played guitar, wrote and sang songs, did comedy, recorded a couple of albums, and performed at hundreds of coffeehouses, nightclubs, colleges and concert halls.
 I toured extensively, opened up for several national acts, and did a lot of radio and TV shows.
 I met many famous people, and even more unknown but incredibly talented folks along the way.
 I often tell people that I lived the life of a traveling bohemian artist-musician during that rare window of time between when The Pill came out, and AIDS came in!
 All in all, I followed my dreams, sewed a lot of wild oats and had a great time!
 [If you’re curious, check out my Music Website … or if you really want a good laugh, watch this ancient video of me performing the song “Music, Sex & Cookies.”]